 What exactly happens to these unused, unsold items?
 They’re able to be sold or auctioned off through a reseller, or they may be disposed of entirely in an environmentally friendly way.
 There are several third-party companies who will handle an inventory reduction and buy surplus materials or products.

-AECI is a supply and material management company who manages and sells surplus electronic component equipment, offers telecom solutions, and semiconductor supply solutions.
+AECI is a supply and material management company who manages and helps you sell used industrial equipment, offers telecom solutions, and semiconductor supply solutions.
 We can help your company with an inventory reduction or inventory disposition.
 Contact us today to learn more.